jasmainak/BIDS-app-mne/README.md

 Quickstart
 ----------

-BIDS compatible data for this example is available at: https://openneuro.org/datasets/ds000248/
+BIDS compatible data for this example is available at: https://openneuro.org/datasets/ds000248/.
+Place it inside the folder `BIDS-examples/`

 First, build the docker image
 ```sh